felixstrobel/tryhackme/nmap/README.md

 |_http-stored-xss: Couldn't find any stored XSS vulnerabilities.
 </pre>

-6. What denial of service (DOS) attack is this box susceptible to?
+6. What denial of service (DOS) attack is this box susceptible to?<br>
    `http-slowloris-check`